workstaffhq/helpcenter/docs/workers/manage-your-time/clockin.md

 If you are a team lead on a project, you can clock your teammates in and out by following these steps:
 1. In the **Today** tab, tap on **Track Time**
 2. At the beginning of the shift, when your teammates come to you, tap on **Clock In** next to their name
-3. At the end of their shift, tap on **Clock out** next to their name.
+3. At the end of their shift, tap on **Clock out** next to their name
 4. You can then submit their time entry at this very moment, or wait later.